alexsnow348/learning-notes/learning-notes/deutsch-lernen/täglich-lerne/2026-03-01-Verkaufsgespräche.md

 - Ist es möglich,…? - Is it possible to...?
 - Wie wär's mit ...? - How about...?
 - Vielen Dank für Ihre Mühe. - Thank you very much for your efforts.
-- Ich gebe meine Mühe.
+- Ich gebe meine Mühe. - I will try my best.
+- Drogerie - drugstore